icon

 • 1974: American Neurosurgeon Clyde Norman Shealy patents the first version of today's TENS unit.
 Following his invention, TENS therapy becomes more popular.

-• 1987: Ray Kriesler invents a TENS device specifically to be used during labor.
-This invention helps mothers who do not respond to traditional forms of labor pain relief, such as an epidural and allows for a less painful natural birth.
+• 1987: Ray Kriesler invents a TENS device used explicitly during labor.
+This invention helps mothers who do not find relief from traditional pain methods, like an epidural.
+It allows for a less painful natural birth.

-• 1987 - Present Day: Many studies are done to show that TENS units are effective treatments for a wide variety of acute and chronic ailments.
-Modern variations of Shealy’s original invention are created so anyone can find the best TENS unit for their specific needs.
+• 1987 - Present Day: Many studies show that TENS units are effective treatments for a wide variety of ailments.
+New versions of Shealy's original invention are made so everyone can find the best TENS unit for their needs.

 TENS Therapy Timeline